-The Amex Business Platinum Card has a $595 annual fee.
+The Business Platinum Card from American Express has a $695 annual fee.
 It will suit your purpose only if you are a business owner or co-owner.
 You still get similar benefits as with Amex Personal Platinum but it also provides you with a different value.

-The Amex Business Platinum can offer you a bigger Welcome Bonus.
-The amount of the bonus is 75,000 points after spending $15,000 in the first three months of account opening.
+The Amex Business Platinum can offer you a bigger Welcome offer.
+New cardholders will get 120,000 points after spending $15,000 in the first three months of account opening.
 But indeed, that’s a lot of money to spend in three months.

-However not if you an owner of a small or medium-sized business?
-If spending $15,000 for a quarter reachable for you the Amex Business Platinum is can be perfect for you.
+But it’s actually doable if you’re an owner of a small or medium-sized business?
+If spending $15,000 within a quarter is reachable for you, then Amex Business Platinum is can be perfect for you.

 And always remember.
 You can always combine it with other Amex cards to reap the maximum benefits.